steveworld/search/search-solrcell/README.md

-# Cloudera Search - Core
+# Cloudera Search - SolrCell

-Core library that higher level modules such as search-mr and search-flume depend on for indexing.
+Morphline commands for using SolrCell with Tika parsers.